 This section describes the 2d and 3d visualization capabilities of ILNumerics.
-The rendering engine has been redesigned to better adapt the development of interactive technical applications and scientific visualizations with C# and .NET.
-It now provides many features of modern game engines, abstracting away platform specifics and the low level details of computer graphics.
+The rendering engine has been redesigned to better adopt the development of interactive technical applications and scientific visualizations using C# and .NET.
+It has more in common with a modern game engine than with its competitors.
+Its clear and simple syntax, though, abstracts away platform specifics and the low level details of computer graphics.

-Following features are realized in the 2d and 3d visualization API:
+The following features are implemented in the 2d and 3d visualization API:

-- Seamless integration with ILNumerics efficient memory management
+- Seamless integration with ILNumerics Computing Engine and its efficient memory management.

-- Multiple driver support, robust auto-selection of OpenGL or GDI+
+- Multiple driver support, robust auto-selection of OpenGL and GDI+.

 - Optimized for scientific data plotting (line plots, surface plots, contour plots)

-- Optimized for application development, interactivity and extensibility
+- Optimized for application development: interactive, extensible, maintainable.